hry11/soft-body-sim/README.md

 # soft-body-sim
-A soft body physics simulation using classical mechanicsand the spring particle model.
+A soft body physics simulation using classical mechanics and the spring particle model.